Introduction

 mtCO2e = million tonnes carbon dioxide equivalent

-Follow this link for more information on UK greenhouse gas emissions (BEIS).
+Follow this link for more information on UK greenhouse gas emissions (BEIS)

-Ammonia emissions 1990 - 2021
+Carbon dioxide emissions 1990 - 2022

 mtCO2e = million tonnes carbon dioxide equivalent

-Follow this link for more information on Ammonia emissions (Defra).
+Follow this link for more information on Ammonia emissions (Defra)

 Pesticide usage